preetee-ramawadh/preetee-ramawadh.github.io/README.md

-# preetee-ramawadh.github.io
+# Website-Design-Capstone
-repo for website design
+Design a website using html, css, bootstrap 5.